QuickerStudio/Vlinder3/flow/execution_flow.md

 ## 2. Task Start or Resume

 - If it's a new task:
-  1. KoduDev calls TaskExecutor to start the new task.
+  1. Vlinders calls TaskExecutor to start the new task.
   2. The initial task details are added to the state.

 - If it's a history item:
-  1. KoduDev calls a method to resume the task from history.
+  1. Vlinders calls a method to resume the task from history.
   2. The saved state is loaded, including conversation history and task progress.

 ## 3. Task Processing